Murad Hasratyan: Career

-Since 1964, he worked at Academy of Arts of the Academy of Sciences of Armenia as a junior researcher, then he became the Scientific Secretary of the Institute.
+Since 1964, he worked at Academy of Arts of the Academy of Sciences of Armenia as a junior researcher and then became the Scientific Secretary of the Institute.

-In 1969 he became a Candidate of Sciences with defending his thesis on "“Architectural complexes of Syunik region 16-18th centuries".
+In 1969 he became a Candidate of Sciences after defending his thesis on "Architectural complexes of Syunik region 16-18th centuries".

 He has headed the Architecture Department of the Institute of Arts of the Armenian Academy of Sciences since 1988.

 Since 1999 he teaches at the Yerevan State university.

 Researches

 M. Hasratyan has measured around 150 monuments in Armenia.

 He was the first one to research and put into scientific circulation: Tashi’s monument, early medieval monuments of Ddmashen, Sarakap, the monasteries in Artsakh- Amaras, Dadivank, Khratravank, Gandzasar Monastery, Gtchavank, and numerous churches, including the famous Ghazanchetsots Cathedral, have been measured by the medieval Armenian architectural monuments of the Nagorno-Karabakh region.

-In Nakhichevan Hasratyan "has been measuring, analyzing, and putting in scientific circulation many monuments, including the Astrapid Red Monastery, which had been destroyed by the “owners” of Nakhichevan not long after and continues to exist only in M. Hasratyan's assessments and descriptions.
+In Nakhichevan, Hasratyan has been measuring, analyzing, and putting in scientific circulation many monuments, including the Astrapid Red Monastery, which had been destroyed by the “owners” of Nakhichevan not long after and continues to exist only in M. Hasratyan's assessments and descriptions.